Alfredo Landa: Biography

-He was born in Pamplona, Navarre, Spain.
-He finished his pre-university studies in San Sebastián.
-He then began university studies on Law, where he began to work with university school groups.
+He was born in Pamplona, Navarre.
+He finished his pre-university studies in Donostia-San Sebastián.
+He then began university studies in law, where he began to work with university school groups.
 He left university to work in the theater.

 After working as a dubbing actor for a short time in the 1950s, he debuted with his first considerable role in film in José María Forqué's Atraco a las tres in 1962.

-When Francisco Franco died in 1975, censorship began to disappear.
-This led to a growth of erotic comedies on Spanish cinema.
-Landa became the "sexually repressed" role of that trend, especially under directors Mariano Ozores and Pedro Lazaga.
-He even created his own trend, that some people called landismo.
+During the growth of sex comedies in Spanish cinema, Landa became the "sexually repressed" role of that trend (especially under directors Mariano Ozores and Pedro Lazaga).
+The trend came to be known as landismo.

 Afterwards, Landa changed his image, taking much deeper roles, like his bandit in El Bosque animado.

-Landa, along with Francisco Rabal, won Best Actor award at 1984 Cannes Film Festival for his memorable performance in Los santos inocentes.
+Landa, along with Francisco Rabal, won the Best Actor award at 1984 Cannes Film Festival for his memorable performance in Los santos inocentes.

 He is now widely recognized as a great dramatic actor.

 After a career with more than one hundred and twenty movies, one dozen of television series, and several stage successes, with a great amount of Spanish and European awards, 74-year-old Landa announced his retirement at the X Festival de Cine de Málaga (10th Movie Festival of Málaga) while receiving a new award.

-Landa died on May 9, 2013 following complications from Alzheimer's disease at the age of 80.
+Landa died on May 9, 2013, following complications from Alzheimer's disease at the age of 80.